 Organizational Civility Scale (OCS) Clark and Landrum

 According to the Joint Commission, the accrediting agency for health care organizations, health care is a “high-stakes, pressure-packed environment that can test the limits of civility in the workplace.”
 Rude, disruptive behavior among health care professionals can pose a serious threat to patient safety and the overall quality of care.
 Therefore, health care organizations must address these problematic behaviors.
-My colleague, Dr. Eric Landrum and I have developed the Organizational Civility Scale (OCS) to measure the extent to which incivility is perceived to be a problem in a variety of health care and business settings to identify the factors which contribute to it, and to generate solutions.
+My colleague, Dr. Eric Landrum and I have developed the Organizational Civility Scale (OCS) in 2009 to measure the extent to which incivility is perceived to be a problem in a variety of health care and business settings to identify the factors which contribute to it, and to generate solutions.
 If your organization is interested in learning more about the OCS and its use, please contact Dr. Cindy Clark at firstname.lastname@example.org or Dr. Eric Landrum at email@example.com.Culture/Climate Assessment Scale

 The CCAS is psychometrically reliable instrument that measures the overall culture and climate of academic organizations and includes subscales that assess communication, decision support, conflict, teamwork, and general work satisfaction.
 It also includes three context items (level of stress, amount of change, and overall morale rating) and 8 open-ended items.
 The CCAS has been used in several academic organizations and in longitudinal studies in the Boise State University School of Nursing.
 The results have been useful in helping academic organizations develop strategies for improving the culture and climate.
 If your organization is interested in learning more about the CCAS and its use, please contact Dr. Pamela Springer at firstname.lastname@example.org.